-Everyone has received a call from a robo dialer or telemarketer at some point.
+Everyone has received a call from a telemarketer that has used and auto-dialer at some point.
+This type of call is referred to as a robocall.
 According to the Federal Communications Commission, there are just about 2.4 billion robocalls made every month to consumers.
 These unwanted calls are annoying, disruptive, and always seem to occur at the most inopportune times.

 Where do they get my information?

 You may be wondering how these callers get your phone number in the first place.
 Telemarketers and robo dialing companies can get this information from a variety of sources.

 Unfortunately, some charities trade or sell donor contact information as another revenue method.
 After donating, you may start to receive contact from other groups that you’re not familiar with.

 Sometimes the process for number retrieval is completely automated and random.
 Certain technology can rapidly dial numbers to determine all of the possible combinations currently in use, including those that are unlisted.